djanix/base-structure/README.md

 The only file added in the html is /app/assets/css/dest/main.css

-Every time you add a new scss file, you should add it to the main.scss

 Every file is concatened, minified, and all prefix are added with grunt.
 This way, no need to add -webkit, -moz, -o etc. Grunt will take care of it.

 The same structure as the js files apply.
 One folder for the views, and one folder for the modules.